Pattern-Equivariant Homology: PE Homology of Hierarchical Tilings

-The two main approaches to producing interesting examples of aperiodic tilings, such as the Penrose tilings, are through the cut-and-project method (see \cite{FHK02}) and through tiling substitutions (see \cite{AndPut98}); we shall focus on the latter.
-A substitution rule consists of a finite collection of \emph{prototiles} of $\mathbb{R}^d$, a rule for subdividing these prototiles and an expanding dilation which, when applied to the subdivided prototiles, defines patches of translates of the original prototiles.
-By iterating this procedure and inflating, one produces larger and larger patches of tiles, each of which is a translate of one of the originals.
-A tiling is said to be \emph{admitted by the substitution rule} if every bounded patch is a sub-patch of a translate of some iteratively substituted prototile.
+The two main approaches to producing interesting examples of aperiodic tilings, such as the Penrose tilings, are through the cut-and-project method (see \cite{FHK02}) and through tiling substitutions (see \cite{AndPut98}).
+A substitution rule consists of a finite collection of \emph{prototiles} of $\R^d$, a rule for subdividing them and an expanding dilation which, when applied to the subdivided prototiles, defines patches of translates of the original prototiles.
+By iterating the substitution and inflating, one produces successively larger patches.
+A tiling is said to be \emph{admitted by the substitution rule} if every finite patch of it is a sub-patch of a translate of some iteratively substituted prototile.
+In analogy with symbolic dynamics, one may think of the substitution rule as generating the allowed language for a family of tilings.

-Under certain conditions on the substitution rule, tilings admitted by it exist and, in addition, for each such tiling $T_0$ there is a \emph{supertiling} $T_1$, based on inflated versions of the prototiles, which subdivides to $T_0$ and is itself a (dilation of an) admitted tiling.
-So $T_0$ has a hierarchical structure: there is an infinite list of substitution tilings $T_0$, $T_1$, $T_2$, \ldots for which the tiles of $T_0$ may be grouped to form the supertiles of $T_1$, the supertiles of $T_1$ may be grouped into the super$^2$tiles of $T_2$, \ldots and so on.
+Under certain conditions on the substitution rule, tilings admitted by it exist and, in addition, for each such tiling $\mf{T}_0$ there is a \emph{supertiling} $\mf{T}_1$, based on inflated versions of the prototiles, which subdivides to $\mf{T}_0$ and is itself a (dilation of an) admitted tiling.
+So $\mf{T}_0$ has a hierarchical structure: there is an infinite list of substitution tilings $\mf{T}_0$, $\mf{T}_1$, $\mf{T}_2$, \ldots of progressively larger tiles for which the tiles of $\mf{T}_n$ may be grouped to form the tiles of $\mf{T}_{n+1}$, with the substitution decomposing $\mf{T}_{n+1}$ to $\mf{T}_n$.
+For fuller details on the definition of substitution rules and their tilings, we refer the reader to \cite{AndPut98, Fra08, Sad08}.